-Vertebrate paleontological research focuses on the morphology, taxonomy, phylogeny, paleoecology, and spatial and temporal distribution of the various vertebrate groups, as well as other relevant biogeographical, paleoclimatological and molecular biological problems.
+Vertebrate paleontological research focuses on the morphology, taxonomy, phylogeny, paleoecology, and spatial and temporal distribution of the various vertebrate groups, as well as other relevant biogeographical, paleoclimatological, developmental and molecular biological problems.
 The paleoanthrological study mainly deals with origin and evolutionary history of fossil human and Paleolithic archeology.
 Moreover, the study of applied anthropology and physical anthropology has also been emphasized in recent years.
-Many magnificent research results have been achieved and 45 research papers have been published in Nature and Science during 1999-2005.
+Many magnificent research results have been achieved and 87 research papers have been published in Nature and Science from 1993-2013.

-Currently the institute employs 124 staff members, with three academicians of Chinese Academy of Sciences and about 40 researchers holding high-ranking professional posts.
+The institute employs 131 staff members, including four members of Chinese Academy of Sciences (CAS) and about 86 researchers holding high-ranking professional posts.
 In addition, a skilled technical team supports the research enterprise, preparing, casting and molding, and drawing and photographing fossils.
-The IVPP is equipped with the state-of-art lab facilities, and enjoys financial supports from various grant agencies because of its excellent research output.
+IVPP is equipped with state-of-the-art lab equipment, including 3D micro-CT, an electron microscope, precision cutting machines, grinding machines, polarized light microscopes, and laser-scanning confocal microscopes, etc. It also enjoys financial support from various grant agenciesdue to its excellent research output.

 The institute edits and publishes four periodicals, Vertebrata PalAsiatica, Acta Anthropologica Sinica, Fossils and Dinosaur.
 The institute has Asia’s greatest collection of vertebrate and human fossils with more than 200,000 catalogued specimens.
 It also boasts the Paleozoological Museum of China, which has three stories of spacious exhibition halls and attracts tens of thousands of visitors annually.